Leadership and the Qualities of Political Leaders

 - Returning to the Sam Wineburg study, "Why were Hispanic Americans, Asian Americans, Native Americans, and LGBTQ individuals left of the lists?" (see the full study here: “Famous Americans”: The Changing Pantheon of American Heroes)

-Media Literacy Connections: Contextualizing Celebrities
+Media Literacy Connections: Celebrities' Influence on Politics

 Can you think of some examples of celebrities who have shared their political views or endorsements on social media?
 Who are these celebrities?
 In what ways did they influence politics?